Panini lovers unite! The world's best grilled cheese sandwich™ has entered the chat, and has a word to share.

-Since a picture is worth a thousand words, I'll skip the part where I describe this sandwich o' magic, and we'll get right to building it so it can be on our plate that much quicker.
+Since a picture is worth a thousand words, I'll skip the part where I describe this magical sandwich, and we'll get right to building it.

 Full measurements and instructions included in the printable recipe card below.

-8. When finished, remove from pan, slice and serve with roasted cherry tomato and basil soup.
+When finished, remove from pan, slice and serve with Roasted Cherry Tomato Soup.

 Fresh creamy mozzarella cheese is transcendent in this sandwich, but it is by no means your only option.
 Mozzarella slices or shreds, as well as provolone, gouda and even Swiss cheese are melty and delicious on this gourmet sandwich.

 You sure can.
-I prefer the roasted tomato vibe, not only because of the flavor complexity added when you roast them, but also because the tomatoes burst and release some of the water that might create a soggy-ish sandwich when using fresh, juicy tomatoes.
+I prefer the roasted tomato vibe, not only because of the flavor complexity from roasting, but also because the tomatoes burst and release some of the water that might create a soggy-ish sandwich when using fresh, juicy tomatoes.
 If you're comfortable with that risk, thin slices of sweet roma tomatoes or just a vine-ripened medium tomato will add the tomato flavor you crave.

 You could skip the pesto and just use the fresh basil leaves in the sandwich.
 I sometimes just use a good pinch of dried oregano sprinkled over the cheese, or you could use a touch of dried Italian seasoning.
 If skipping the pesto, you might add a a tablespoon of Parmesan cheese to the sandwich to mimic some of the umami you get in the green jar.